karbyshev/purity/README.md

 * firstorder.v
   - Trivial case of purity for the first-order
 * icalpN.v
-  - General case of second-order functionals parametric in state monads [2]
+  - General case of second-order functionals parametric in state monads (ICALP '10)
 * icalp.v
-  - Parametricity in state monads [2]
+  - Parametricity in state monads (ICALP '10)
 * modulus.v
   - Modulus of continuity
 * monads.v